 - The interest paid is tax-deductible, and you can write off its depreciation.

 - Some lenders will help you build business credit.
 Make sure to ask your lender.

-- The equipment may become outdated when you pay off the equipment financing.
+- The equipment may become outdated when you pay off the loan.

 - Some lenders may require a substantial down payment.

-- Small business owners may need a good business and personal credit score to qualify.
+- To qualify, small business owners may need a good business and personal credit score.

 What Kind Of Equipment Can I Finance?

 Generally, if it's something your business needs to operate efficiently, you can likely finance it.

 Equipment financing typically covers physical assets that are crucial to your daily operations.

 - machinery for manufacturing businesses